DigitalState/Core/src/Ds/Component/Security/README.md

 #### Type

 The type describes what kind of subject it is protecting.
-Thr possible values are:
+The possible values are:

 - **Generic**: Controls access to something arbitrary.
 - **Entity**: Controls access to an entity (database record).